tpakeman/generative-ai/README.md

 ```
 generative-ai/
 ├── retrieval-augmented/
     ├── enterprise-search/                 - RAG using Enterprise Search
+        ├── utils/
-        ├── utils/                       - utility classes for Enterprise Search
+            └── retriever.py               - utility classes for Enterprise Search
         ├── examples/
-            ├── document-qa/             - examples for doc Q&A with RAG
+            ├── question_answering.ipynb   - examples for doc Q&A with RAG
-            ├── document-summarization/  - examples for doc summarization with RAG
 ├── language/
     ├── examples/
         ├── document-qa/                   - examples for doc Q&A
         ├── document-summarization/        - examples for doc summarization
         ├── langchain-intro/               - examples for langchain
         ├── prompt-design/                 - examples for prompts
         ├── reference-architectures/       - examples for use-cases architectures
         └── tuning/                        - examples of tuning models
 └── setup-env/                             - setup instructions
 ```

 ## Table of Contents